BlocProtocol/BLOC-wiki/docs/wallets/BLOC-Dashboard.md

 ## **Dashboard Overview**<a name="accountOverview"></a>

+Find all the latest and important BLOC informations at a glance on the Dashboard overview.

 ### **Create a new wallet**

 If this is your 1st time using BLOC dashboard you will be able to create a BLOC wallet.